moforemmanuel/blog/_posts/2023-05-31-web-application-security.md

 easy storage, and then send it back to our own servers for use or sale at a later time.
 The scariest thing about this is that because this code is inside of a script tag, it would not appear to the end user.
-The user would see the literal comment text, but the `<script></script>` tags and everything in between would not be visible to the rep, although it would be executing in the background.
+The user would see the literal comment text, but the `<script></script>` tags and everything in between would not be visible, although it would be executing in the background.
 This is because the browser will interpret the text as text.
 But the browser will see the script tag and interpret that as a script, just as it would if a legitimate developer wrote some inline script for a legitimate site.